Skip to content

 I contacted Intuit to see if they could help my reset the password to get back in but were no help.

-They said the Quickbooks PRO 2007 was outdated and the only thing I could do is update to Quickbooks PRO Desktop 2019.
+They said the Quickbooks PRO 2007 (Dale, this is almost 14 years old!) was outdated and the only thing I could do is update to Quickbooks PRO Desktop 2019.

 If I were to do that would your Tenant Tracking software still work and access the data files I have already built and been using up to this point?